UN adds sexual violence as reason for sanctions in Libya

 UNITED NATIONS (AP) — The U.N.
-Security Council has authorized action against illicit oil exports from Libya for another six months and added planning and committing sexual and gender-based violence as reasons for sanctions, despite objections from Russia and China.
+Security Council on Monday authorized action against illicit oil exports from Libya until February 2020, and it added planning and committing sexual and gender-based violence as reasons for sanctions over objections from Russia and China.

-Monday’s vote in the U.N.’s most powerful body was 13-0, with Russia and China abstaining.
+The vote in the U.N.’s most powerful body on a resolution that also renewed asset freezes and travel bans on Libyan political spoilers was 13-0, with Russia and China abstaining.

+“This sends a powerful signal that the international community will not tolerate such crimes,” senior British diplomat Stephen Hickey, whose country drafted the resolution, said of the addition of sexual and gender-based violence.

+Libya plunged into chaos after the 2011 uprising that ousted and killed longtime dictator Moammar Gadhafi and is now governed by rival administrations in the east and west.
+It has also become a haven for armed groups, including several from neighboring countries, which survive on looting and human trafficking.

 The Netherlands and Sweden pushed for including “planning, directing or committing acts involving sexual and gender-based violence” as criteria for sanctions, citing the increasingly worrying problem in Libya especially against migrants trying to reach Europe.

+Dutch Ambassador Karel Van Oostrom told the council after the vote that such violence “is directly connected to the issues of peace and security we are discussing today.”

-Russia’s U.N.
-Ambassador Vassily Nebenzia said Moscow objected to sexual and gender-based violence being included in a resolution dealing with threats to international peace and security, saying those issues are considered at the Human Rights Council and the Commission on the Status of Women.
+Russian Ambassador Vassily Nebenzia strongly disagreed, saying sexual and gender-based violence is a crime that is dealt with by national governments and is considered at the U.N.
+Human Rights Council and the Commission on the Status of Women.
+It is not a threat to international peace and security that the Security Council should deal with, he said.

+“We are under the impression that the countries pushing this into the Security Council agenda are attempting to gain domestic political capital through the imposition of sanctions regimes against other states,” Nebenzia said.
+“The facts of such crimes perpetrated against migrants in Libya only confirm our premise that the most effective means of combatting this scourge is eradicating the relevant criminal networks.”

+U.S. deputy ambassador Jonathan Cohen said the resolution should have been adopted unanimously and “be sending a clear message to the Libyan people — that we are united behind you and that we on the Security Council will hold Libyan spoilers to account for their actions.”